Life As a Licensed Practical or Licensed Vocational Nurse

 The states with the most job growth for LP or LV Nurse are Arizona, Colorado, and Utah.
 Watch out if you plan on working in Kansas, Wisconsin, or Maine.
 These states have the worst job growth for this type of profession.

-Salary for a LP or LV Nurse
+How Much Does a LP or LV Nurse Make?